MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pairing-a-set.md

     switch (args.Status())
     {
     case DevicePairingAddPairingSetMemberStatus::AddedToSet:
-        // This is the expected result of adding a set member(s) to
+        // This is the expected result of adding a set member(s)
-        // a Bluetooth device.
-Note: there still might be no set members. break;
+        // by calling the AddPairingSetMember method.
+        break;
     case DevicePairingAddPairingSetMemberStatus::CouldNotBeAddedToSet:
         // Means we failed to add set member(s). break;
     case DevicePairingAddPairingSetMemberStatus::SetDiscoveryNotAttemptedByProtocol:
     default:
-        // The other constants aren't expected in an auto-discovered Bluetooth set scenario.
+        // The other constants aren't expected in an explicit set scenario.
         // Error handling can go here.
     }